JabRef/user-documentation/en/advanced/bestpractices.md

 ## Use Integrity Check often

 Use `Quality -> Integrity Check` often to ensure that the quality of your database does not degrade.
-See [Check Integrity ](../finding-sorting-and-cleaning-entries/checkintegrity.md)for more information.
+See [Check Integrity](../finding-sorting-and-cleaning-entries/checkintegrity.md)for more information.

 ## Enable save actions